anthony-aylward/refflat/vignettes/example_plot.md

 ![plot of chunk without_buffer](figure/without_buffer-1.png)

 Note that the transcription start sites of _RPGRIP1L_ and _FTO_ are very close to one another.
-We can clarify things by imposing a 1kb buffer around genes, requiring that they be drawn at different y-axis levels if their ends are less than 1kb apart.
+We can clarify things by imposing a 1 kb buffer around genes, requiring that they be drawn at different y-axis levels if their ends are less than 1 kb apart.

 ```r